shlokjain2031/hpx_async_downloader/README.md

 ### **Benchmark Results**

 ### **Implementation Details**
-- Implemented a generic SharedUrlQueue<T> as a thread-safe queue using std::mutex, std::condition_variable, and an atomic done_ flag.
-This queue acts as the core communication channel between the producer coroutine (which pushes URLs read from a file) and the downloader workers (which pop URLs to fetch and process download requests in parallel).
+- Implemented SharedUrlQueue using std::mutex, std::condition_variable, and atomic done_ flag to synchronize access between the URL reader coroutine and parallel downloader threads.
-- Designed a custom coroutine type ReadUrlsHandle with ReadUrlsPromise to support manual suspension and resumption of the URL reading logic.
-This coroutine enables chunked processing of input URLs and gives the program full control over when to yield and resume reading, allowing tight coordination with downloader threads.
+- Designed a custom coroutine (ReadUrlsHandle, ReadUrlsPromise) for chunked URL reading with manual suspension/resumption to control data ingestion flow based on downloader readiness.
-- Wrote a low-level HTTP downloader using libcurl that fetches data from a given URL and streams it directly into a file using a custom write callback.
-This function is invoked inside download coroutines to perform efficient I/O without blocking other parts of the pipeline.
+- Built a libcurl-based downloader using a custom write callback to stream HTTP responses directly into output files without blocking other tasks or threads.
-- Built a download worker coroutine using HPX’s hpx::async to parallelize file downloads.
-Each worker thread invokes process_downloads, which pops URLs from the shared queue and triggers libcurl-based fetch requests.
-The workers are launched in a loop and their futures stored for later synchronization, enabling scalable concurrent downloads across multiple threads.
+- Spawned parallel download workers using hpx::async, each calling process_downloads to pop URLs and trigger file downloads; worker futures are stored for synchronized completion.
-- Python script to visualise benchmarks like download time, CPU Utilisation and latency and visualise them to using plotting libraries
+- Python script benchmarks and visualizes metrics like download time, CPU utilization, and latency to evaluate system performance across file sizes and thread counts.